 Gary A. Udashen's law practice combines the book knowledge that comes with an active appellate practice with the trial skills of a seasoned trial attorney.
 Dividing his practice between these two areas has enabled Mr. Udashen to bridge what is often considered separate areas of criminal defense work.

-Mr. Udashen is well known as a criminal appellate specialist and was one of the first lawyers in the State of Texas to be Board Certified in Criminal Appellate Law By the Texas Board of Legal Specialization.
+Mr. Udashen is well known as a criminal appellate specialist and was one of the first lawyers in the State of Texas to be Board Certified in Criminal Appellate Law by the Texas Board of Legal Specialization.
 He has effectively represented clients in federal and state appellate courts, including the United States Supreme Court, the United States Court of Appeals for the Fifth Circuit and the Texas Court of Criminal Appeals.
 His appellate cases have made law in many areas of criminal jurisprudence ranging from bank fraud cases to suppression of exculpatory evidence by prosecutors.

-Additionally, Mr. Udashen has over 30 years experience trying cases in both Federal and State courts.
+Additionally, Mr. Udashen has over 40 years experience trying cases in both Federal and State courts.
 These cases include trials ranging from conspiracy to white collar fraud to murder and manslaughter.
 He has also been Board Certified in Criminal Law by the Texas Board of Legal Specialization since 1985.
 The intricate knowledge of the law that comes from his appellate practice is carried forward into the trial court where Mr. Udashen is able to effectively pursue complex and innovative defensive strategies.
 Mr. Udashen has also developed an expertise in various areas of criminal law, including search and seizure, evidence and federal sentencing procedures.

-Mr. Udashen has been selected as a Texas Super Lawyer by Thomson Reuters in 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, and 2018.
-Mr. Udashen also received a Super Lawyer Pro Bono Award by Thomson Reuters for 2014 for his work with the Innocence Project of Texas.
-Mr. Udashen has been continuously listed in the publication, Best Lawyers in America, in the areas of Appellate Law and White Collar Criminal Defense and Non-White Collar Criminal Defense.
+Mr. Udashen has been selected as a Texas Super Lawyer by Thomson Reuters from 2003 to 2023.
+Mr. Udashen has been continuously listed in the publication, Best Lawyers in America, in the areas of Appellate Law and White Collar Criminal Defense and General Criminal Defense.
 Mr. Udashen has been named as the Best Lawyers 2011 Dallas Criminal Defense: White Collar Lawyer of the Year and Best Lawyers 2014 Dallas Criminal Defense Lawyer of the Year.
-He is also listed in D Magazine as one of the top criminal defense lawyers in Dallas.
+He has also been listed in D Magazine as one of the top criminal defense lawyers in Dallas.
 National Public Radio has described Mr. Udashen as one of the most prominent criminal attorneys in Texas.

 Mr. Udashen has also been active at S.M.U.
 Law School.
 He has written portions of the Criminal Law Sections on the S.M.U.
 Law Journal Annual Survey of Texas Law on five different occasions.
 He also served as a trial tactics instructor at the S.M.U.
 Law School.

 Mr. Udashen is a 1977 honors graduate of the University of Texas and 1980 graduate of the S.M.U.
 Law School where he was a member of the Southwestern Law Journal.
 He is a member of the National Association of Criminal Defense Lawyers, Texas Criminal Defense Lawyers Association, Dallas County Criminal Defense Lawyers Association as well as the Dallas Bar Association.
 He was a member of the Board of the Texas Criminal Defense Lawyers Association and has served as Chairman of the Appellate and Criminal Specialization Committees and co-chairman of the Attorney Assistance Strike Force.
 Mr. Udashen has also served as chairman of the Criminal Law Section of the Dallas Bar Association.
-He is also a member of the Advisory Committee for Criminal Appellate Certification for the Texas Board of Legal Specialization.
+He is also a former member of the Advisory Committee for Criminal Appellate Certification for the Texas Board of Legal Specialization.
 Mr. Udashen is also a former member of the Patrick Higginbotham Inns of Court.
-He is admitted to practice in all state and federal courts in the State of Texas, as well as the United States Supreme Court and United States Court of Appeals for the Fifth, Sixth and Ninth Circuit.
+He is admitted to practice in all state and federal courts in the State of Texas, as well as the United States Supreme Court and United States Court of Appeals for the Fifth, Sixth and Tenth Circuit.